-Unless you are on an all-inclusive cruise you will, more than likely, need to pay at least for some for goods and services in Ireland.
-Straightforward, you might think, just whip out the plastic.
-Not so fast: cash is the most immediate form of payment and accepted everywhere (in fact preferred in a number of cases), credit cards and traveler's checks school be seen as an alternative to cash.
+Unless you are on an all-inclusive cruise you will, more than likely, need to pay for at least some goods and services in Ireland.
+Straightforward, you might think—just whip out the plastic.
+Not so fast: cash is the most immediate form of payment and accepted everywhere, in fact, cash is preferred in a number of cases, while credit cards and traveler's checks should be seen as an alternative to cash.

 Here are the most important facts you need to know about the Euro used in the Republic of Ireland:

 One Euro (€) has 100 Cent (c) and coins are available in denominations of 1 c, 2 c, 5 c (all copper), 10 c, 20 c, 50 c (all golden), € 1 and € 2 (silver with gold).

 Spanish coins are notorious in the latter department and can be a headache on automated tollbooths on the motorways.

-Northern Ireland - Pounds and Pennies
+Pounds and Pennies

 Here are the most important facts you need to know about the Pound used in Northern Ireland: